Financial Sanctions: Russia General Licence

 The Treasury has the power to issue General Licences for financial and trade sanctions regimes under a number of Regulations.

-Any persons intending to use General Licence IOM/2022/RUS011 should consult the copy of the Licence for full details of the permissions and usage requirements which can be found attached to this release.
+Any persons intending to use General Licence IOM/2022/RUS012 should consult the copy of the Licence for full details of the permissions and usage requirements which can be found attached to this release.

-General Licence IOM/2022/RUS011 allows a period of until 2 May 2022 for winding down any derivatives, repurchase, and reverse repurchase transactions involving the entities specified below:
+General Licence IOM/2022/RUS012 which allows for a 30 day wind down period of positions involving the DPs specified below:

-- Financial services as defined in Regulation 18A of the Russia Regulations.

-A Person is an individual, a body of persons corporate or unincorporate, any organisation or any association or combination of persons; and a Relevant Institution is:
+A Subsidiary is any entity owned or controlled by the DP; a Person is an individual, a body of persons corporate or unincorporate, any organisation or any association or combination of persons; and a Relevant Institution is:

 - a person who is licensed under the Financial Services Act 2008 (of Tynwald) to carry on a regulated activity within the meaning of section 3 of that Act;